gibbok/convert-video-to-static-images/README.md

 The screenshots will be saved in the specified output folder as `.png` files, named sequentially.

-## Convert a Video to H265
+## Convert Video to H265

-This project allows you to compress a video in to H265 (with medium settings).
+Compress a video to H265 format with medium settings.

 ### Usage